How to Put Together an rtjam-unit

 Software Installation

-You will need to get the software onto the micro SD card for you Raspberry Pi.
-Here are the directions for getting the software and buring it onto your micro SD card.
+You will need to get the software onto the micro SD card for your Raspberry Pi.
+Here are the directions for getting the software and burning it onto your micro SD card.

 You will need a micro SD card slot on your computer and some software that allows you to burn images onto the card.

-• Download the image from Sofware Image and save it on your computer in a place you can find it later.
+• Download the image from Software Image and save it on your computer in a place you can find later.

-• If you don't have a good imager, the Raspberry Pi Imager&nbsp runs on all platforms and is super easy to use.
+• If you don't have a good imager, the Raspberry Pi Imager runs on all platforms and is super easy to use.

 • After you have burned the image to the SD card, put the card into the raspberry pi.
 Note: The download image is shrunk to just the size of the data.
-You SD card is undoubtably bigger than that.
+Your SD card is undoubtedly bigger than that.
 After you boot the Pi with the SD card, it will resize that image to the full size of the SD card you have.
-This cause an extra reboot after the resize.
+This causes an extra reboot after the resize.
 This only happens on the first boot with the SD card.

 Raspberry Pi Imager